 Discover the kilns of Imbe

-Most of the area's kilns and guilds are located near the station.
-Both the clay and the wood that fires the kilns is sourced locally.
+Most of the area's kilns and galleries are located near Imbe Station.
+Much of the clay and the wood that fires the kilns for Bizen ware is sourced locally.
 The soil used is very fine and contains high iron content, which gives the pottery its distinctive colors.
-The hills around Imbe feature ruins of ancient kilns from as far back as the 16th century, as well as shrines where the potters pray.
+The area around Imbe features ruins of ancient kilns from as far back as the 16th century, as well as shrines with a connection to Bizen ware.

 The Bizen Pottery Festival is held on the third weekend of October.
-You can find authentic works at deep discounts and even try your hand at creating your own Bizen ware.
+You can find authentic works at sold at deep discounts, and speak with the artists.